yejinannachoi/local-cafe-menu-optimization/README.md

 ## Objectives

-- Identify and remove unpopular products with relatively low sales to adjust the menu.
+- **Identify and remove unpopular products** with relatively low sales to adjust the menu.
-- Use customer preferences to guide the development of new products.
+- Use customer preferences to **guide the development of new products**.
-- Reintroduce discontinued products that had relatively high popularity to adjust the menu.
+- **Reintroduce discontinued products** that had relatively high popularity to adjust the menu.

 ## Hypotheses